 We are living through a moment in history!
 Doesn't that make you feel better?
 Yeah, it doesn't make living through a devastating global pandemic any better for me either.
 It is hard!
 It sucks so bad.
 In the midst of this we still need to live our lives, work, play, and learn.
 At times it seems absolutely ridiculous to try to do anything with a semblance of normalcy knowing how far from normal life is right now.
 Many people are homeschooling during this crazy moment in history.
-I am doing it and I assume you are too if you are here reading this post.
+I am doing it and I assume you are too, or planning to, if you are here reading this post.

 Homeschooling can be stressful in good times.
 During a pandemic, homeschooling can feel like an impossible endeavor.
 I am figuring it out day by day and I want to share some tips to help you get through this.
 Honestly though, these are great tips for all the time, not just when you are in crisis mode.